 - Set the Connection.Protocol to 0x0100. - Set the Connection.ReceiveCreditTarget to the value of the received the CreditsRequested field. - Set Connection.MaxReceiveSize to the smaller of Connection.MaxReceiveSize and the value of the received the PreferredSendSize field.
-If the result is less than 128, then Connection.MaxReceiveSize MUST be set to 128. - Set Connection.MaxSendSize to the smaller of Connection.MaxSendSize and the value of the received MaxReceiveSize field. - Set Connection.MaxReadWriteSize to the smaller of an implementation-specific value<5> and the value of the received MaxReceiveSize field. - Set Connection.SendCredits to the value of the received the CreditsGranted field.
+If the result is less than 128, then Connection.MaxReceiveSize MUST be set to 128. - Set Connection.MaxSendSize to the smaller of Connection.MaxSendSize and the value of the received MaxReceiveSize field. - Set Connection.MaxReadWriteSize to the smaller of an implementation-specific value<6> and the value of the received MaxReadWriteSize field. - Set Connection.SendCredits to the value of the received the CreditsGranted field. - Set Connection.MaxFragmentedSendSize to MaxFragmentedSize.